Ernie1/Landscape/gridworld/GridWorldCode/projects/Part5.md

 get | $O(c)$ | $O(c)$ | $O(1)$ | $O(log n)$
 put | $O(c)$ | $O(c)$ | $O(1)$ | $O(log n)$
 remove | $O(c)$ | $O(c)$ | $O(1)$ | $O(log n)$
+##Consider an implementation of an unbounded grid in which all valid locations have non-negative row and column values.
+The constructor allocates a 16 x 16 array.
+When a call is made to the put method with a row or column index that is outside the current array bounds, double both array bounds until they are large enough, construct a new square array with those bounds, and place the existing occupants into the new array.
+Implement the methods specified by the Grid interface using this data structure.
+What is the Big-Oh efficiency of the get method?
+What is the efficiency of the put method when the row and column index values are within the current array bounds?
+What is the efficiency when the array needs to be resized?
+$O(1)$ get
+$O(1)$ put method when the row and column index values are within the current array bounds
+$O(n^{2})$ put method when the array needs to be resized，对二维数组的遍历，n为resize前矩阵的行数（列数）。